 Hyperpigmentation – or dark spots - is caused by excess melanin production in the skin.
 Melanin is responsible for giving skin its color and many factors can contribute to excess production, resulting in dark spots and uneven skin tone.
 Often caused by the sun or trauma, hyperpigmentation is of the biggest complaints amongst aging skin.
 While Glycolic Acid can’t remove the melanin in your skin, it can help slough away the older, pigmented skin that already exists.
 At home chemical peels are a great way to target hyperpigmentation because they are formulated with higher concentrations of Glycolic Acid and buffered pH levels for enhanced results.

 4.)
-Reduces Acne Scars
+Reduces Blemish Scars

-While Glycolic Acid is great to clear and prevent breakouts, many people have also seen a reduction in their acne scars when using Glycolic Acid.
+While Glycolic Acid is great to clear and prevent breakouts, many people have also seen a reduction in their blemish scars when using Glycolic Acid.
 The exfoliating benefits combined with the support in collagen production allows Glycolic Acid to soften the appearance of scars by sloughing away dead skin cells that can be building up, while also brightening discoloration for a more even tone.
 Grey shadows that can be apparent in ice pick scars begin to brighten, protruding hypertrophic scars soften, and newly revealed skin appears smoother and brighter than before.

 5.)
 Prevents Ingrown Hairs